axone-protocol/docs/docs/whitepaper/token-model.md

 :::note

 It is important to note that as a Curator, you are confronted with the risk of withdrawing less KNOW from the bounding curve than you started with.
-In the worst-case scenario, your curation shares decrease substantially I value so that you receive only a tiny fraction of the KNOW back that you initially deposited.
+In the worst-case scenario, your curation shares value decreases substantially so that you receive only a tiny fraction of the KNOW back that you initially deposited.

 :::